binwiederhier/ntfy/docs/config.md

 [`since=` parameter](subscribe/api.md#fetch-cached-messages).

 ## Attachments
-If desired, you may allow users to upload and [attach files to notifications](publish.md#attachments-send-files).
+If desired, you may allow users to upload and [attach files to notifications](publish.md#attachments).
 To enable this feature, you have to simply configure an attachment cache directory and a base URL (`attachment-cache-dir`, `base-url`).
 Once these options are set and the directory is writable by the server user, you can upload attachments via PUT.

-By default, attachments are stored in the disk-case **for only 3 hours**.
+By default, attachments are stored in the disk-cache **for only 3 hours**.
 The main reason for this is to avoid legal issues and such when hosting user controlled content.
-Typically, this is more than enough time for the user (or the phone) to download the file.
+Typically, this is more than enough time for the user (or the auto download feature) to download the file.
 The following config options are relevant to attachments:

 * `base-url` is the root URL for the ntfy server; this is needed for the generated attachment URLs
 * `attachment-cache-dir` is the cache directory for attached files